canastro/blog/content/blog/2019-01-02---react-ui-lib-part2/index.md

 `;
 ```

-So, now we need to update our story to also include the theme.
-Storybook has a function called `addDecorator` which allows you to define a high order component that will be use with all your stories, so just make sure you import the ThemeProvider and the theme and add your decorator your `.storybook/config.js`:
+Now we need to update our story to also include the theme.
+Storybook has a function called `addDecorator` which allows you to define a high order component that will be use with all your stories, Import styled-component ThemeProvider and your theme builder and add your decorator to `.storybook/config.js`:

 ```js
 addDecorator(renderStory => (